romuth/Taxi_service/README.md

 ## [Other information and helpfull tips](#otherinformationandhelpfulltips)

-- You can test this project online on [Heroku](https://basic-taxi.herokuapp.com/login)
+- You can test this project online on [Heroku](https://basic-taxi.herokuapp.com/login) on an american server.

 ⚠️ If you wanna connect my project to your database, just add all the necessary information in the